nossbigg/eslint-plugin-clean-code-react/README.md

 `fn-component`:

+_Rules that apply to Function React Component_

 | Rule                                                               | Description                                                                   |
 | ------------------------------------------------------------------ | ----------------------------------------------------------------------------- |
 | [`max-fn-component-hooks`](./docs/rules/max-fn-component-hooks.md) | Ensures that React Function Component does not use more than max React Hooks. |

 `class-component`:

+_Rules that apply to Class React Component_

 | Rule                                                                               | Description                                                |
 | ---------------------------------------------------------------------------------- | ---------------------------------------------------------- |